Naturkosmetik mit Kräutern – Rosmarin, Thymian und Salbei auf hellem Hintergrund als Symbol für natürliche Hautpflege

 The influence of diet on skin appearance

 The skin is a reflection of our inner balance.
-A nutrient-rich, plant-based diet can contribute to a clearer, more even complexion in the long term.
-Herbs play a special role here, as they provide a wealth of skin-relevant micronutrients in concentrated form.
-Their phytochemicals have anti-inflammatory and antioxidant effects and regulate the skin microbiome.
+A nutrient-rich, plant-based diet can contribute to clearer, more even skin in the long term.
+Herbs play a special role here, as they provide a variety of skin-relevant micronutrients in concentrated form.
+Their secondary plant compounds have anti-inflammatory, antioxidant, and regulating effects on the skin microbiome.
 At the same time, certain ingredients promote blood circulation and support skin regeneration.

-Not only in cases of acne or blemishes, but also in cases of dry, sensitive or mature skin, a targeted diet with herbs often shows visible improvements.
+Not only for acne or impurities, but also for dry, sensitive, or mature skin, a targeted diet with herbs often shows visible improvements.

 Herbs and healthy skin